eccentricayman/dotfiles/README.md

 Default tab width is 4, not 2.

+Run the emacs-profile.sh file inside .emacs.d to see what parts of your .emacs take up the most time.

 All backups are saved in a ~/.emacs.d/.emacsbackups directory.

 Built for OSX.

 ## TODO:
- - Start using use-package and init.el instead of .emacs
+ - Start using use-package